gosuri/aws-vpc-terraform-post/README.md

 - Routing table for public subnet
 - Routing table for private subnet
 - NAT/VPN server
+- App servers running nginx in private subnet
+- Load Balancer for the app servers in public subnet

 The VPC and instances can be built using the AWS web console but using [Terraform](https://www.terraform.io) makes it extremely easy to build and make updates your infrastructure that can version controlled and collaborative.
 Terraform uses configuration files to describe infrastructure components and generates an execution plan describing what it will do to reach the desired state, and then executes it to build the described infrastructure.